mraden1/323_project1_DFSM/README.md

 # 323_project1_DFSM
-DFSM for the first questions of project 1
+DFSM and FSM for the first questions of project 1